sambatv/imagecheck/README.md

 6. The pull request is merged into main.
 7. The `VERSION` file is updated with the new version number.
 8. A commit is made with the updated `VERSION` file.
-9. The commit is tagged with the new version number.
-10. The commit and tag are pushed to the remote repository.
+9. A release is tagged with the new version number and pushed to the remote repository with the `make tag-release` command.
-11. The release workflow is triggered by the new tag.
+10. The release workflow is triggered by the new tag.
-12. The release workflow builds the application binaries and container image.
+11. The release workflow builds the application binaries and container image.
-13. The release workflow uploads the application binaries and container image to its GitHub Releases and GitHub Packages.
+12. The release workflow uploads the application binaries and container image to its GitHub Releases and GitHub Packages.
-14. The GitHub Pages documentation reflects any new changes to content in the `docs/` directory.
+13. The GitHub Pages documentation reflects any new changes to content in the `docs/` directory.

 ## License